alphagov/govuk-developer-docs/source/manual/deploying-terraform.html.md

 1. `<action>` is the terraform action you want to perform.
 E.g. `plan`, `apply`
 1. `<aws_role>` is the govuk aws role you want to use for terraforming.
 E.g. `govuk-integration-admin`

-After you deploy, you can visit the [`ci-deploy` Jenkins job][ci-deploy-jenkins] to see the job running or queued.
+After you deploy, you can visit the [`deploy` Jenkins job][deploy-jenkins] to see the job running or queued.

 ### 2. `deploy.rb` script in govuk-aws